jack-bradshaw/FortyTwo/README.md

 		}
 ```

-Two decorator classes are provieded: ColorFadeDecorator and AlphaDecorator.
+Two decorator classes are provieded for use with the DecoratedAnswerCard class: ColorFadeDecorator and AlphaDecorator.
 ```java
 public ColorFadeDecorator createColorFadeDecorator() {
 	// Defines the colors to use in the color decorator for different answer properties final ColorSupplier colorSupplier = new ColorSupplier() {